 The City Council, realizing the need to raise funds for infrastructure improvements, appointed a committee that recommended surveying and subdividing public land west of the creek in a regular grid pattern.
-On March 7, 1849, the council appropriated \$50 for City Surveyor Francois Giraud to survey and plat land west of the creek.
+Surveyor François Giraud was hired on March 7, 1849, for \$50 to perform the survey, which included defining existing land claims west of the creek.
 Giraud's resulting grid pattern, with some adjustments to accommodate existing claims, opened a new area for expansion and construction.
-The newly surveyed lots were sold by the city at auction to individuals who represented a cross section of the community including members of long-standing Hispanic families and more recently arrived Anglo, Irish, and French neighbors.21
+The newly surveyed lots were sold by the city at auction to individuals who represented a cross section of the community including members of long-standing Hispanic families and more recently arrived Anglo, Irish, and French neighbors.

 The streets laid out by François Giraud west of the creek were initially given names denoting numerical order and direction (i.e. East Street and North First Street), but by the late 1860s the names had been changed.
-This was presumably done both to unify the designation of long, through streets (such as Houston and Commerce) as well as to reflect the neighborhood's culture through the names of Hispanic families or towns and states in Mexico.22
+This was presumably done both to unify the designation of long, through streets (such as Houston and Commerce) as well as to reflect the neighborhood's culture through the names of Hispanic familes or towns and states in Mexico.